papay0/lifegorithms.com/src/pages/review-2020/index.md

 date: '2021-01-01'
 spoiler: First half of 2020 sucked, second half sucked less
 category: 'article'
-published: false
+published: true
 ---

-This article contains two parts, the first one `describing the key moments of 2020` (it also serves as memories), months after months, and the second one being a `reflection of the year`.
+This article contains two parts, the first one [describing the key moments of 2020](http://localhost:8000/review-2020/#key-moments) (it also serves as memories), months after months, and the second one being a [reflection of the year](http://localhost:8000/review-2020/#reflection).

-2020 was my first full year living San Francisco, as I arrived in September 2019.
+2020 was my first full year 'living' San Francisco, as I moved there in September 2019.

 # Key moments